google/security-research/kernelctf/rules.md

      * Do not include the exploitation details here.

+     * Put "kernelCTF" and the submission ID here again (e.g. "kernelCTF exp45")

      * You can reuse the contents of your `vulnerability.md` if it already exists (see the "Exploit PR file structure" section).

      * You can just enter "`unprivileged user can get root`" into the attack scenario (bottom) field.